-Consulting Project Team Structure: Roles and Hierarchy
+Consulting Project Team Structure: Roles & MBB Titles

 For broader context on the job around these teams, start with what management consultants do.

-What consulting project team structure means
+What does consulting project team structure mean?

 RoleCommon titlesWhat they ownWhat the candidate should learnInterview relevance

-Engagement manager or project leaderEngagement manager, project leader, case team leaderWorkplan, team rhythm, feedback, client meetings, final storyHow messy objectives become workstreams and deadlinesCase interviews often simulate this way of structuring work
+Engagement manager or project leaderEngagement manager, project leader, managerWorkplan, team rhythm, feedback, client meetings, final story; runs one team full timeHow messy objectives become workstreams and deadlinesCase interviews simulate this way of structuring work

-Analyst or business analystAnalyst, business analyst, junior associateModels, research, exhibits, meeting notes, data checksHow facts become a story the team can trustMaps to calculations, data interpretation, and clean communication
+Analyst or business analystBusiness analyst, analyst, associate consultantModels, research, exhibits, data checks, meeting notesHow facts become a story the team can trustMaps to calculations, data interpretation, and clean communication

 Specialist or expertExpert, specialist, data scientist, industry advisorFunctional or industry insightHow generalist teams avoid shallow analysisReminds you to state assumptions and ask for expertise

-That flow is also why a case interview feels like compressed project work.
+That flow is why a case interview feels like compressed project work.
 BCG's case interview preparation guidance frames the case as a realistic business challenge where candidates structure the approach, ask thoughtful questions, analyze data, perform calculations, and communicate reasoning.
 Those are not random interview games.
-They are the behaviors a junior consultant needs when a workstream has to become a recommendation.
+They are the exact behaviors a junior consultant needs when a workstream has to become a recommendation.
+If you want to see how the prompt types differ, the guide to case interview types maps profitability, market entry, and other formats to the same underlying skills.

-Questions to ask consultants about team structure
+What questions should you ask consultants about team structure?

 The best networking questions are specific enough to reveal the job, but not so rigid that they sound scripted.
 You are trying to understand how work, feedback, and client exposure actually move through the team.